03:00

 Create a new website project somewhere on your computer.

-We’ll use this as a playground throughout the course.
+You’ll use this as a playground throughout the course.

 Open the project in RStudio and explore what the different files look like.